eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/intro.md

 ## How to use this Guide

+A Kubernetes cluster will start for you in the terminal on the right (if you are on a phone or a small device, rotate it to landscape to see the terminal).
+When the prompt appears you can proceed with the tutorial.

-You can execute shell commands in the text in this pane by clicking on the little icon to the right of the code block.
+You can execute shell commands in the guide text by clicking on the little icon to the right of the code block.
 E.g. like this

 ```execute
 echo Hello World!